juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 <figure><img src="{{ site.baseurl }}/assets/pwa-lighthouse-initial-audit.jpg" alt="Initial Lighthouse Audit" class="img-border"></figure>

-I wasn’t too impressed with the results, but I couldn’t shake the feeling that there was more to this.
-If anything, I figured I’d do this, write about it, and save any developers who stumble across my website a bit of time.
+I wasn’t too impressed with the results.
+I figured I’d look into this, write about it, and save any developers who stumble across my website a bit of time.
 But I was really surprised with what I found.

 I sought out to see if PWAs could benefit the work I do daily with content marketing websites, and I was able to reach 100/100.
 You’ll see exactly what I did toward the end of this article, but I figured while I’m here, we could walk through it together.